fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # The action took 1.8e-05 seconds.
 # => nil
 ```
 In our example above, we define a `time_logger` method on `lines 1-7`.
-When we call `time_logger` on `line 9`, we initialise two local variables - `prior_time`, which captures a timestamp prior to the block execution, and `end_time`, which captures the timestamp after the block completes execution.
+When we call `time_logger` on `line 9`, we define two local variables - `prior_time`, which captures a timestamp prior to the block execution, and `end_time`, which captures the timestamp after the block completes execution.

 `time_logger` returns `nil` (due to the `puts` method call) and outputs a string indicating how long it takes for the provided block to return by subtracting `prior_time` from `end_time`.
 The `time_logger` method is generic in that it doesn't require a block to return a specific value or do a specific thing, but still retains it's core functionality (displaying how long the block took to execute), irrespective of what the block does or returns.